abregado/champions-combat/_chapters/rules.md

 Calculate the number of hits before moving on, but do not apply damage yet.
 The result may be modified due to a Reaction.

 {% include icon_image.html link='files/images/icon-barrage.png' %} **Barrage:** An attack can be made against every target that can be hit.
+The attacker decides the order of Reactions of the targets.

 {% include icon_image.html link='files/images/icon-fumble.png' %} **Fumble:** After the attack is made, the target of the attack can choose a new facing for the attacker.